DeFi of Thrones Price Tops $0.0167 (DOTX)

 About DeFi of Thrones

 DeFi of Thrones’ total supply is 6,000,000 coins and its circulating supply is 5,657,075 coins.
-The official message board for DeFi of Thrones is medium.com/@defiofthrones.
 DeFi of Thrones’ official Twitter account is @DefiOfThrones and its Facebook page is accessible here.
+DeFi of Thrones’ official message board is medium.com/@defiofthrones.
 DeFi of Thrones’ official website is defiofthrones.io.

 Receive News & Updates for DeFi of Thrones Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DeFi of Thrones and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.